-Dr. Rosa is a Peruvian chemical biologist, National Geographic Explorer, and award-winning artist currently based between the UK and Perú
+Dr. Rosa is a Peruvian chemical biologist, National Geographic Explorer and United Nations Harmony with Nature Scientist working across the UK and Peru.

 My mission is to show that the biodiversity in the Amazon is far beyond jaguars and anacondas - there’s a whole untapped universe to explore, from stingless bees, pink dolphins, bioluminescent fungi, to extreme microbes.
 With science and art, I hope to invite others to fall in love with our Amazonia and our natural world.